adam-on-the-internet/dsm-pth/src/assets/rules-archive/2021_05_24/transcription.md

 These items shall be designated as "Extra" items and will be considered at the appropriate place on the regular Agenda (prior to or after a related item) or at the end of the regular Agenda.
-The requirements of Rule 11 shall also apply to Extra Items requests The City Clerk shall record on the item the name of the sponsoring Council member.
+The requirements of Rule 11 shall also apply to Extra Items requests.
+The City Clerk shall record on the item the name of the sponsoring Council member.